 Now, purists might tell you that this can’t, or shouldn’t be done, but my question would be “Why not?”
 As I previously mentioned, with care your stitched seams won’t show.
 And if they do, well there are millions of sweaters out there that are NOT knitted in the round and they are well made.
 So, does it really matter?

-Not to me and as it turned out, it didn’t matter to the person I gifted this too.
+Not to me and as it turned out, it didn’t matter to the person I gifted this to.

 Another thing you might want to consider is your time.
 I had 7 projects to work on for Christmas t year.
-I spent the most time on one piece that was going to drive me crazy was not an option.
-I wanted speed….AND quality and interior seams appeared to be a small sacrifice to make.
+I spent the most time on this one piece and having it drive me crazy was not an option.
+I wanted speed….AND quality and sewing interior seams appeared to be a small sacrifice to make.

 You can see the end result on this page.
 You decide…Round needles a must?
 Or does a good old fashioned compromise work?

-The sweater is gorgeous, I was happy and the giftee loves it.
+The sweater is gorgeous, I was happy with the end result and the giftee loves it.
 That settles it for me.
 Happy knitting!